Abdominal pain

 Irritable bowel syndrome (IBS)

 IBS is a common gut disorder.
 The cause is not known.
-Symptoms can be quite variable and include abdominal pain, wind, bloating, and sometimes bouts of diarrhoea and/or constipation.
-Symptoms tend to come and go.
+Symptoms can be quite variable and include stomach pain that comes and goes in waves, wind, bloating, and sometimes bouts of diarrhoea and/or constipation.
+Sometimes the pain eases after a bowel movement.
 There is no cure for IBS but symptoms can often be eased with treatment.
-See the separate leaflet called Irritable Bowel Syndrome for more details.
+See the separate leaflet called Irritable bowel syndrome for more details.

 Diverticular disease